 To open a corporate bank account in Pennsylvania, you’ll need to bring the following with you to the bank:

 - A copy of the Pennsylvania corporation’s Articles of Incorporation

-The Pennsylvania corporate net income tax rate is a steep 9.99%—one of the highest in the nation.
+The Pennsylvania corporate net income tax rate is a steep 9.99% one—one of the highest in the nation.
 The personal net income tax rate is a much more reasonable 3.07%.

 Local taxes are pretty common as well.
 For example, Philadelphia has a Business Income and Receipts Tax (a tax on both gross receipts and income) that applies to all entities doing business in the city.

-Pennsylvania’s sales tax rate is 6% across the board, except in Allegheny County (where it’s 7%) and Philadelphia (where it’s 8%).
+Pennsylvania’s sales tax rate is 6% across the board, except in Allegheny County (where it’s 7%) and Philly (where it’s 8%).

 Do corporations have to register with the Pennsylvania Department Of Revenue?